Michael Lerner (actor)

 Michael Charles Lerner (June 22, 1941 – April 8, 2023) was an American actor.
 He was nominated for the Academy Award for Best Supporting Actor for his role as Jack Lipnick in Barton Fink (1991).
 Lerner also played Arnold Rothstein in Eight Men Out (1988), Bugsy Calhoune in Harlem Nights (1989), Phil Gillman in Amos & Andrew (1993), The Warden in No Escape (1994), Mel Horowitz on the television series Clueless, Jerry Miller in The Beautician and the Beast (1997), Mayor Ebert in Roland Emmerich's Godzilla (1998), Mr. Greenway in Elf (2003), and Senator Brickman in X-Men: Days of Future Past (2014).

 Early life

-Michael Charles Lerner was born on June 22, 1941, in Brooklyn, New York City, of Romanian-Jewish descent, the second of three sons to Blanche and George Lerner; according to Lerner, his father "liked to think he was an antiques dealer, but in all actuality he was a junk dealer."
+Michael Charles Lerner was born on June 22, 1941, in Brooklyn, New York City, of Romanian-Jewish descent, the second of three sons to Blanche (née Halpern) and George Lerner; according to Lerner, his father "liked to think he was an antiques dealer, but in all actuality he was a junk dealer."
 He was raised in Red Hook, Brooklyn, and in Solon, Ohio.
 His younger brother Ken, nephew Sam, and niece Jenny are also actors.
 His older brother, Arnold, died in 2004.

+Lerner attended Lafayette High School, where he acted for the first time, portraying a donkey in a school play.
+In his teenage years, he worked at a delicatessen in Brighton Beach, owned by his older brother Arnold, which Lerner described as the main source of income by the family.